Rudesheim am Rhein,

 You’ll take in another significant historical building next as you head to L’Hôtel National des Invalides, where Napoleon’s tomb is located, followed by a stop at the most legendary of all Paris’s icons: the Eiffel Tower.
-You can either take time to explore the neighbourhood and have some lunch or scale the Eiffel Tower.
-Choice is yours.

 Finally, you’ll travel on the coach out through the Parisian suburbs to the splendid Palace of Versailles, the vast regal château that was the residence of the royal family until the start of the revolution in 1789.
 Today the palace is another popular Parisian attraction.

 In the evening, you can enjoy one of our optional Paris evening shows.

 Due to a limited daily access control in the Palace of Versailles, customers who strongly request to visit this palace to book tickets online in advance at https://en.chateauversailles.fr/plan-your-visit/tickets-and-prices